commenthol/veloze-restbase/docs/index.md

 // get the 2nd page for a page which contains 100 documents GET ?offset=100&limit=100&countDocs=true

-// get back only { id, version, item } properties from the query GET ?fields=id,version,item
+// get back only { id, v, item } properties from the query GET ?fields=id,v,item

 // sort result set by ascending `price` and descending `date` GET ?sort=price,date%24desc